-Sadly, since dogs are banned from public parks and beaches in the city the general consensus seems to be to find a deserted spot of land – whether it be an outlying beach or a land site that hasn’t yet turned into a construction site, those seem to be the most common places to walk dogs and the places that got the thumbs up most frequently.
+Sadly, since dogs are banned from many public parks and all beaches (except open beach) in the city the general consensus seems to be to find a deserted spot of land – whether it be an outlying beach or a land site that hasn’t yet turned into a construction site, those seem to be the most common places to walk dogs and the places that got the thumbs up most frequently.

 Reem Island has been named on several occasions as a good bet as currently there are many disused land plots that are great for walks.
 As an island under an increasing amount of construction though, bear in mind that this of course won’t always be the case.
 And even then, you also need to find a building to live in that is pet friendly.
 Thankfully, there seem to be more and more buildings that do allow pets, but having seen friends go through a tricky scenario where they leased a place on the basis it was dog friendly, only to find out after they had moved in that it actually wasn’t pet friendly at all.
 My advice is to ask, then ask again and check the small print on the contract.
 Ask more than one person before you move into a building, ask the people in the building if they see other pets around and so on… Of course this isn’t necessarily going to be a foolproof strategy, for as those of us who have lived in the city for some time will know, things have a habit of changing, and not necessarily being communicated well (or at all).
 Your best bet is to look for a building that has its pet policy written into the contract, but how often that actually happens I couldn’t say.

 At the time of writing, buildings on Reem Island that are known to accept pets included: Mangrove Place, Reem Diamond, Al Maya Tower and Beach Tower.
 I know that the Rihan Heights development at Zayed Sports City also accepts pets and I’m sure there are many more all around the city too.